BIO

 Large Bore: 2001 Edwards T350.
 Bell-324CF, Slide-TN Std., dual radius tuning slide, Axial Flow Valve.
 Everything is yellow brass except the nickel parts.
 Whichever is the biggest lead pipe.
 Edge Bracing.
 My daily Trombone.

 Bass Trombone: Schmidt, Frankfurt Germany.
 Independent F/Gb.
-It’s all silver and was a pawn shop purchase.
+It’s all nickel silver and was a pawn shop purchase.
 Plays great for this tenor player!

 Alto: Weril Alto with a gold bell and tuning in the slide.
 It resides comfortably in the closet.